usc-csci102-spring2013/HelloWorld/README.md

 git config --global user.email "ttrojan@usc.edu"

 #Pick your editor of choice to edit commit messages (not code)
+# Note that you should pick an editor that is installed on your machine
 git config --global core.editor emacs

 #Lets get pretty colored output!